MrRooten/GoDirSearch/README.md

 # GoDirSearch
-Search Web found dir written in  golang with Similarity compare and normal not found pattern
+Search Web found dir written in  golang with Similarity compare and normally not found pattern

 ``go build``